scala/scala/12-xml-expressions-and-patterns.md

 that have the same structure as described by the pattern.
 XML patterns may contain [Scala patterns](#pattern-matching-expressions).

 Whitespace is treated the same way as in XML expressions.
-Patterns that are entity references, CDATA sections, processing instructions and comments match runtime representations which are the the same.

 By default, beginning and trailing whitespace in element content is removed, and consecutive occurrences of whitespace are replaced by a single space